 OrderUp is not as big as Grubhub – they don’t have their food delivery service in nearly as many cities but they are adding more all the time.
 Be sure to check with them often (via the sign-up form) to see if your city is added.

-Launched by Uber in 2014 (Uber is listed in the Deliver People section below), UberEats is another popluar food delivery service that gives you a flexible schedule and quick pay.
+Launched by Uber in 2014 (Uber is listed in the Deliver People section below), UberEats is quickly becoming the most popular food delivery service out there.
+Which is great because that means more money in your pocket as a driver.
 You can use your car, scooter, or bike as long as you have a valid license, insurance, ID and are of the right age for your preferred method of delivery.

 An on-demand restaurant deliver service, Door Dash is similar to the others I listed above.
 You sign up, give them the appropriate information, load their app to you phone, start delivering food orders to customers.
 Easy as that.
 Except you’re called a Dasher.